ioccc-src/mkiocccentry/jparse.md

 cause other horrible symptoms.

 # Bugs

-Better error reporting and various other things need to be added.
-For example showing the file name and line number have to be added.

 It's not yet fully re-entrant.
 This might or might not be done later on.
 See below for the implications.